cakebaker/lessnoise/Readme.md

 * hide the "Who to follow" box
 * hide the trends box
 * hide the sidebar footer
-* automatically click on the "x new tweets" bar
 * bypass the t.co URL shortener
 * show expanded URLs
 * highlight tweets that mention the logged-in user